Minors + Concentrations

 The following minors and concentrations are currently offered at Massachusetts Maritime Academy for Facilities Engineering majors.

-Coordinator: Professor Gail Stephens
+Coordinator: Professor Mark Whalen

 Open to Marine Engineering and Facilities Engineering majors.
 This minor prepares students for careers ashore and/or for advanced studies in energy management, alternative and renewable energy, and power generation fields in the operation of large, complex facilities.